3 Reasons Why it is Time for a New WordPress Theme

 Too many resist embracing the fact that having a successful business website is not a “set and forget” environment.
 You need to be aware of the latest trends from a technical, user, and visual point of view.
 In addition, you want your website presentation to stand out from your perceived competitors.

 Your online presence is one of your core marketing tools.
-So why would you not do everything possible to take advantage of that?
+So why would you not do everything possible to capitalize on it?

 2. When Support is Not Up to Snuff